-This course will introduce students to the prison reform field.
-Materials will cover substantive law, policy, and practical advocacy skills.
+SEMINAR: Seminar materials will cover substantive law, policy, and practical advocacy skills.
 Substantive law will comprise the major statues, regulations, and case law governing the U.S. carceral system.
 The policy units will cover issues such as privatization and approaches to sexual assault.
 Finally, the course will touch on practical skills such as interviewing techniques, media relations, and self-care.

 THIS IS A PRACTICUM COURSE.